lehrblogger/lehrblogger.com-octopress/source/_posts/2009-10-05-web-ideas-uservoice-re-purposed.md

   - 37802152
 categories:
   - web ideas
-excerpt: "\"I wonder how it feels to be bored.\""
+blurb: "\"I wonder how it feels to be bored.\""
-show_excerpt: true
+show_blurb: true
 ---
 #### <http://webideas.uservoice.com>